 The chances are that when that happens, that client might be out of action for a significant period of time.
 And what’s to say they will come back to training when their injury has healed.

-By adding an exercise therapist certification to your knowledge base, if these situations do occur, you can now help treat and rehabilitate that client.
+By adding an exercise therapist certification to your knowledge base, you can now help treat and rehabilitate that client if these situations do occur.
 But this certification is more than that as well.

 Many hospitals and medical centers use exercise therapists in their injury rehabilitation centers.
 And it’s an area of employment that is really growing.